Marijan Šuto

-Marijan Šuto (born 2 October 1996) is a Croatian footballer who plays as a forward for Cypriot Second Division side Krasava Ypsonas.
+Marijan Šuto (born 2 October 1996) is a Croatian footballer who plays as a forward for Croatia Zmijavci.

 Career

 NK Orkan Dugi Rat

 He started with NK Orkan Dugi Rat youth team when he is in Croatia before moving to RNK Split.

 RNK Split

 In RNK Split, he played for the U17 & U19 team.

 Imotski FC

 After leaving Split, he moved to Imotski FC playing for their U19 team in 2013.

 Croatia Zmijavci

 After leaving the U19 team in Imotski, he moved to play for Croatia Zmijavci who is in the 4th tier of Croatia football.

 Warriors FC

 In 2016, he signed for the Warriors FC prime league team, which is the reserve team in the S.League, from Singapore.
 He was the top scorer in the 2016 prime league.
 He scored 30 goals in 2016, 11 more goals ahead of his nearest rivals.

 Home United

 He then moved to the Home United Prime League squad before the start of 2017 season.
 He made his debut in the AFC Cup competition against Myanmar Club.